DanilaFe/pegasus/README.md

 rule list_recursive = digit | digit comma list_recursive;
 ```
 Now, this will be able to parse equivalently the strings "[3]", "[ 3 ]" and [ 3]", because the whitespace token is ignored.
+### Semantic Actions
+It's certainly convenient to create a parse tree that perfectly mimics the structure of a language's grammar.
+However, this isn't always desirable - if the user desires to construct an Abstract Syntax Tree, they're left having to walk the structure of the resulting tree _again_, frequently checking what rule created a particular nonterminal, or how many children a root node has.
+This is less than ideal - we don't want to duplicate the work of specifying the grammar when we walk the trees.
+Furthermore, if the grammar changes, the code that walks the parse trees will certainly need to change.

+To remedy this, I've been toying with the idea of including _semantic actions_ into Pegasus, in a very similar way to Yacc / Bison.
+Semantic actions are pieces of code that run when a particular rule in the grammar is matched.
+However, this would mean that the user has to write these actions in some particular language (Yacc / Bison use C/C++).
+Since Pegasus aims to be language agnostic, writing code in a particular language in the main grammar file is undesirable.
+Thus, I chose the approach of separating semantic actions into a separate file format.
+The format uses `$$` to delimit code blocks, and contains the following sections:

+* Types that various nonterminals are assigned.
+For instance, a boolean expression can be assigned the C++ type "bool".
+* The actual rules that are of each of the types declared above.
+* The init code (placed in a global context before the parsing function)
+* The semantic actions for each rule.

+For a concrete example of this file format, see the example code in the [C Output With Semantic Actions](#c-output-with-semantic-actions) section.

 ### Included programs
 Before you use any of these programs, you should use
 ```